 Option cast

-option define multiple function to transform values based on their type.
+The cast option define multiple function to transform values based on their type.
 It is an object where the keys represent the type and their associated values are the transform functions.

 The following types are supported:

-Custom function to transform boolean values.date
+Custom function to transform boolean values.

-Custom function to transform date values.number
+Custom function to transform Date values.

-Custom function to transform number values.object
+Custom function to transform Number values.

-Custom function to transform object literals.string
+Custom function to transform Object literals.

-Custom function to transform string values.
+Custom function to transform String values.

 The functions will be executed with 2 arguments:

-value
+• value (any)

-The field value being casted.context
+The field value being casted.

-(object)
+• context (object)

 A context object.